5 Important Things You Can Do to Keep Your Bones Strong

 As vitamin D and other bone-strengthening nutrients can be hard to come by, taking supplements is a great way to increase your intake.
 Bone and joint supplements are a quick and effortless way of getting the vitamins your body needs whilst supporting healthy joints*.

 Move Free® supports 5 signs of joint health: mobility, flexibility, strength, lubrication and comfort.
-Move Free Advanced + MSM and Vitamin D3 is a Glucosamine Chondroitin joint supplement that contains premium ingredients including MSM.
-This is important in the formation of collagen and vitamin D3 helps maintain healthy levels of calcium and magnesium, important minerals that support strong bones*.
+Move Free Advanced + MSM and Vitamin D3 is a Glucosamine is a joint health supplement that contains premium ingredients including Glucosamine, fruiteXB, MSM, and Vitamin D3.
+MSM is important in the formation of collagen and vitamin D3 helps maintain healthy levels of calcium and magnesium, important minerals that support strong bones*.

 *THESE STATEMENTS HAVE NOT BEEN EVALUATED BY THE FOOD AND DRUG ADMINISTRATION.
 THESE PRODUCTS ARE NOT INTENDED TO DIAGNOSE, TREAT, CURE OR PREVENT DISEASE.